 The Living Daylights

-The Living Daylights is based on concepts extracted from natural phenomena (most chosen, some imagined) that play with our perceptions of space, time and place, and rendered with improvisational frameworks constructed to enable many possibilities within the natural restraints of a conscious system.
+The Living Daylights is based on natural phenomena that play with our perceptions of space, time and place and rendered with a loosely structured improvisational system that enables many possibilities within the natural restraints of a conscious system.
+These pieces explore similarities between immersive activities surrounding intensive environmental exploration and improvisational music composition.
+The more one invests energy, time and intention to immersive experiences in the world, the more phenomenal events appear – connections come alive with mysterious interactions.

-These works, and the two incredible musicians whom I have been so honored to work with on this project reflect such phenomenological experiences.
-Scott Walton (acoustic bass) has been a key collaborator in my musical life, as equal a pianist as a bassist, he is a long-time colleague and simply one of the best musicians – as an inventive improviser, listener and performer – that I have had the privilege to learn from.
-Britt, to me, represents a younger, up and coming generation of insanely informed musicians.
+These pieces, and the two incredible musicians whom I have been so honored to work with on this project reflect such phenomenological experiences.
+Scott Walton (acoustic bass) has been a key collaborator in my musical life.
+He is equal a pianist as a bassist and simply one of the best musicians – that I have had the privilege to work with and learn from in my life.
+Britt represents a younger generation of insanely informed musicians.
 His skill as a drummer and knowledge as musician is well beyond his years.
 He possesses an uncanny ability to connect obscure subjects and histories within a deep understanding of the creative music world.
 The magic of his playing is his ability to wield musical and sonic information into its the fullest possible context.
-He’s also an “ex-student” of mine from UCCS – one of our very best.
+He is also an “ex-student” of mine from UCCS – one of our very best.

 I view the wide world of sonic and musical languages in this work as idiomatic – a respectful departure of what is usually commonly understood in contexts of free improvisation as “non-idiomatic” (from Derek Bailey’s definition).
 To me, this is a resolvable contradiction.
-Our language is saturated within the idioms of our instrumental backgrounds – acquired ear, technical and historic knowledge along with both innate and environmental influences.
-How we wield our musical instruments is a fundamental part of our cultural “taskscapes,” a term used by Tim Ingold, originally “to bring the perspectives of archaeology and anthropology into unison” (The Temporality of the Landscape, 1993), “the constitutive tasks of the dwelling” that applies perfectly to instrumental and vocal play
+I believe it is time to reconcile all sound language as “idiomatic.”
+We are saturated within the idioms of our instrumental backgrounds – acquired ear, technical and historic knowledge along with both innate and environmental influences.
+This is the natural order of things, musically speaking.
+All sound is at play, why make distinctions?
+How we wield our musical instruments is a fundamental part of our humanistic “taskscapes,” a term used by Tim Ingold, originally “to bring the perspectives of archaeology and anthropology into unison” (The Temporality of the Landscape, 1993), “the constitutive tasks of the dwelling” in this case, “musicking,” applies perfectly to instrumental and vocal play.
+Such musicking, as has been hypothesized was a fundamental part of the task-scape that played so significantly in the adaptation and improvisation process that went into our early development as a species, so significant in fact it may have been a fundamental catalyst in the development of imagination and possibility.

 The first three tracks make up a suite.
 They were the first pieces recorded on this project, conceived and recorded as one unit, and in one take.
-At Time’s Place is a play on words – we only ever really sense the presence.
-In this open-ended tradition of improvised music, the phenomenological act of real-time musical creation gives us a unique way to access the past and the future, simultaneously.
+At Time’s Place is a play on words in acknowledgment of the constant “present” in which we live.
+In this open-ended tradition of improvised music, the phenomenological act of real-time musical creation gives us a unique way to access the past and the future, if only in our minds eye of self-reflection and imagination.

-Zenosyne, from the unique “Dictionary of Obscure Sorrows” by John Greene pinpoints a fundamental experience that had no clear term (in English, anyway) – the sense that time keeps going faster.
-Such an example is at the very core of improvisational experience, and I like to imagine would be part of a future established aspect of music theory for improvisation.
+Zenosyne, from the unique “Dictionary of Obscure Sorrows” by John Greene pinpoints a fundamental experience that had no clear term (in English, anyway) – the sense that time keeps going faster as you get older.
+In a different frame, such an example is at the very core of improvisational experience, and I like to imagine would be part of a future established aspect of music theory for improvisation.
 I am reminded of many times when an improvisation seemed to take ten minutes, and forty-five minutes had passed.
+While, to certain members of the audience, no doubt, it felt like two hours!

 Apophenia, the perception of patterns, meanings, or connections where none exists, is also a relatively new word although the well explored phenomenon itself is not.
 Its first use is credited to the psychiatrist Klaus Conrad back in 1958 in his catchy-titled Die beginnende Schizophrenie: Versuch einer Gestaltanalyse des Wahns, which translates to the equally scintillating The origins of schizophrenia: A Gestalt analysis of paranoia.
 It is fascinating that this word should appear to be so recent when the actual phenomenon is so old and important enough to have been a lynch-pin for philosophical study through the ages.
 In Natural History of Religion (1757), philosopher David Hume (1711-1776) wrote the following: